Santa Rosa County’s Board of County Commissioners passed a wildflower resolution in July 2016.See a copy.

 In the spring of 2008 after the Big Bend Scenic Byway had been designated, Franklin County resident Lesley Cox suggested Franklin County adopt a right-of-way mowing regime to benefit wildflowers.
 In summer 2009, Wakulla County approved a FDOT pilot project to preserve native wildflowers.
 Since both of these counties are part of the Scenic Byway, it seemed a perfect fit to extend the wildflower experience into Franklin County.
 The proposed resolution was first presented in 2011, but was tabled.
 On March 6, 2012, the Franklin County Board of Commissioners passed the wildflower resolution.
 See a copy.

-A Gadsden County commissioner happened to attend the Wakulla County Commission meeting at which a roadside wildflower policy was enacted.
-Afterward, he asked Jeff Caster to write a resolution and present it to Gadsden’s commission.
+A Gadsden county commissioner happened to attend the Wakulla County Commission meeting at which a roadside wildflower policy was enacted.
+Afterward, he asked FDOT Landscape Architect Jeff Caster to write a resolution and present it to Gadsden’s commission.
 Jeff enlisted the help of Eleanor Dietrich to draft the document.
 It was adopted unanimously by Gadsden on Dec.
 15, 2009.
 See a copy.

 Action: Has identified 2 pilot sites for planting seed; sites include entrance intersections to welcome tourists; funding for seed provided by local Tourism Development Council; working with Florida Wildflower Foundation to draft a regional wildflower tourism marketing plan.